Avrhambi/UtubeApp/README.md

 - Dual-server architecture with a primary Node.js server for core functionality and a C++ server for intelligent content recommendations
 - Fully developed client-side applications for web (React) and Android platforms

-####  The site is available on this link: https://avrhambi.github.io/UtubeApp/
+####  You can visit the site in this link: https://avrhambi.github.io/UtubeApp/

 This project is split into 4 main branches:
 1. C++ server (current branch)